aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 A new society.
 A new moral order.
-A new relationship between God and His people.
+A new relationship between HaShem and His people.
 A world without the sins and wounds of the past.

 ---